ministryofjustice/analytics-platform-control-panel/doc/running-devcontainer.md

 As part of the install, it will also try and create your AWS and Kubernetes config.
 Be sure to keep an eye on your terminal and navigate to the AWS SSO site when prompted.
 Once this has finished, select yes on the second prompt then your dev container will have finished building.

 ## 2. Local Environment

-### Environment variables

-Download the copy of the working `.env` file from [1Password](https://ministryofjustice.1password.eu/vaults/skgdudwgk3ojqiwigoxrmpngle/tags/fioo45n5zohrdsf6mkdikito4d/osqkxdboemvpsgl4g2zt3kyuia).
-Copy the contents into a `.env` file in the root directory of the project.

-See [Control Panel settings and environment variables](environment.md) for details of other settings and environment variables.

 ### Running the Message broker